 Top Courses: MBA, Business Analytics, Art and design, Architecture

-This dynamic institution offers students a world-class education in a vibrant and exciting city.
-Accredited by the New England Commission of Higher Education, Suffolk University has been consistently ranked among the best universities in Boston and the Northeastern United States.
-The faculty includes accomplished scholars, researchers and practitioners dedicated to helping students achieve their academic and professional goals.
-In addition to traditional classroom learning, this famous university in Boston presents a variety of experiential learning opportunities, such as study abroad programs, internships, and community service projects.
+This dynamic institution offers students a world-class education in an active and exciting city.
+Accredited by the New England Commission of Higher Education, Suffolk University has been consistently ranked among the best universities in Boston Massachusetts, and the Northeastern United States.
 Suffolk University, founded in 1906, is known for its experiential learning opportunities and strong academic programs.
 The university has approximately 2,800 undergraduate students and 900 graduate students.
 It has one of the best MBA programs in Boston that is particularly well-regarded in the fields of business analytics and management.

 10. Simmons University